 - All applications involving human or animal subjects must have IRB approval before funds will be released.

 - Award recipients and a description of their awards may be posted on the UCSF-Gladstone CFAR website.

 - Award recipients must provide a brief report on the outcome of the funding.

 - Funds must be spent within 6 months of award, except in the case of requests for matching funds from UCSF necessary for institutional grant equipment applications or other pre-approved exceptions.

 - Boost Award funding must be acknowledged in any reports, abstracts or publications supported as follows: This research was supported by a CFAR/ARI HIV Research Boost Award.
 The program is jointly supported by the UCSF-Gladstone Center for AIDS Research (NIH grant P30 AI027763) and the UCSF AIDS Research Institute.

-Applications are due by 5:00pm the first Wednesday of each month for all even months (February, April, June, August, October, December).
+Applications are due by 5:00pm the first Wednesday of each month for all odd months (January, March, May, July, September, November).
 Submissions will be reviewed by an internal committee comprised of CFAR/ARI leaders and a decision made within 3 weeks.